 Vaginal bleeding will vary, with some women experiencing it and others not.
 Most notably, back and abdominal pain will be the first signs something is wrong.
 Any of these signs require an immediate visit to the doctor.
 Possible causes of the condition include injury or trauma to the abdomen or loss of amniotic fluid.
 The condition can happen without cause, and everyone should be alert to changes.

-Potential risk factors for placental abruption
+What are the potential risk factors for placental abruption?

 Placental abruption has various risk factors and complications that can put everyone on high alert.
 You can discuss your risk factors with your medical team and find ways to reduce them.
 While some you can avoid, others are out of your control.
 Some potential risk factors include: